backstage/backstage/packages/backend-common/api-report.md

 import { PermissionsService } from '@backstage/backend-plugin-api';
 import { PluginMetadataService } from '@backstage/backend-plugin-api';
 import { PushResult } from 'isomorphic-git';
-import { Readable } from 'stream';
 import { ReadCommitResult } from 'isomorphic-git';
-import { ReadTreeOptions as ReadTreeOptions_2 } from '@backstage/backend-plugin-api';
-import { ReadTreeResponse as ReadTreeResponse_2 } from '@backstage/backend-plugin-api';
-import { ReadTreeResponseDirOptions as ReadTreeResponseDirOptions_2 } from '@backstage/backend-plugin-api';
-import { ReadTreeResponseFile as ReadTreeResponseFile_2 } from '@backstage/backend-plugin-api';
-import { ReadUrlOptions as ReadUrlOptions_2 } from '@backstage/backend-plugin-api';
-import { ReadUrlResponse as ReadUrlResponse_2 } from '@backstage/backend-plugin-api';
 import { RequestHandler } from 'express';
 import { resolvePackagePath as resolvePackagePath_2 } from '@backstage/backend-plugin-api';
 import { resolveSafeChildPath as resolveSafeChildPath_2 } from '@backstage/backend-plugin-api';
 import { RootConfigService } from '@backstage/backend-plugin-api';
 import { Router } from 'express';
 import { SchedulerService } from '@backstage/backend-plugin-api';
-import { SearchOptions as SearchOptions_2 } from '@backstage/backend-plugin-api';
-import { SearchResponse as SearchResponse_2 } from '@backstage/backend-plugin-api';
-import { SearchResponseFile as SearchResponseFile_2 } from '@backstage/backend-plugin-api';
 import { Server } from 'http';
 import { ServiceRef } from '@backstage/backend-plugin-api';
 import { TokenManagerService } from '@backstage/backend-plugin-api';
 import { TransportStreamOptions } from 'winston-transport';
 import { UrlReaderService } from '@backstage/backend-plugin-api';
-import { UrlReaderServiceReadTreeOptions } from '@backstage/backend-plugin-api';
-import { UrlReaderServiceReadTreeResponse } from '@backstage/backend-plugin-api';
-import { UrlReaderServiceReadUrlOptions } from '@backstage/backend-plugin-api';
-import { UrlReaderServiceReadUrlResponse } from '@backstage/backend-plugin-api';
-import { UrlReaderServiceSearchOptions } from '@backstage/backend-plugin-api';
-import { UrlReaderServiceSearchResponse } from '@backstage/backend-plugin-api';
 import { UserInfoService } from '@backstage/backend-plugin-api';
 import { V1PodTemplateSpec } from '@kubernetes/client-node';
 import * as winston from 'winston';